carlosjhr64/korekto/examples/Tutorial.md

 ```
 You can specify the number of symbols to be defined in the comment title,
 but it's not required.
+If you provide it, `Korekto` will ensure the number is correct.

 ### A is for Axiom